The goals you write down are not always the goals you chose

 What happens when you combine goal filtering with implementation intentions?

 Phase 1: Test for authenticity.
-Run every goal through the Origin Filter.
+Run every goal through the three-question origin check.
 Remove or deprioritize goals that are socially contagious.
 This phase draws on Sheldon and Elliot’s self-concordance research [6], which shows that goals aligned with personal values naturally produce sustained effort.

 Phase 2: Build implementation intentions for surviving goals.
 For each goal that passes the authenticity test, create a specific if-then plan tied to an environmental cue.
 Don’t rely on motivation or willpower.
 Design the behavior into your schedule and environment.

-This two-phase approach explains a pattern that puzzles many people.
-You might have two goals on your list – one that you implement effortlessly and one that you chronically avoid.
+The two-phase system explains a pattern that puzzles many people.
+You might have two goals on your list, one that you implement effortlessly and one that you chronically avoid.
 The implemented goal is authentic and paired with triggers.
 The avoided one is contagious and running on fumes.

 Webb and Sheeran’s meta-analysis showed that intention change alone produces weak behavioral results [5], and Gollwitzer’s work showed that implementation intentions strengthen the effect of genuine goals [3].
 The path to personal goal implementation runs through authenticity first and behavioral engineering second.
 Skipping the first step explains most implementation failures.